xugeaneeu/TVM2025-public/funny.md

     statement;
 ```

 If omitted, the loop invariant is assumed to be `true`.
-This clause is intentionally made optional just like the [function](#functions-and-types) pre- and post-conditions, for the same reasons.
+This clause is intentionally made optional for the same reasons as the [function](#functions-and-types) pre- and post-conditions.

 ### Block Statement